What is Agentic AI? The new keyword to watch out for in AI

 The idea of an autonomous AI running wild with little oversight, making its own judgements and deciding things for itself is a little bit terrifying.
 It’s HAL from 2001: A Space Odyssey-level stuff.

 But just as with current generative AI systems there would need to be guardrails, and lines that an agentic AI would not cross.
+Plus it would begin to have a wealth of experience to draw upon regarding the best course of action at each stage.

 For example, the thing that would make customers happiest is probably that they always get a refund, even if there hasn’t been a problem.
 An AI that issues refunds to all customers would be a disaster – so this could be somewhere where strict rules are put in place.
 For example, only issue a refund to a loyal customer who has never had an issue before, otherwise pass to a human.